fmedrano2019/TraderJoes/README.md

-# How to run the wGAN-GP Prediction Model
+# How to run the wGAN-GP Stock Prediction Model

 Detailed below is a stepped instructional to generate predictions with the wGAN-GP prediction model.